Secondary Geography Quality Mark

 Certificate and Logo

 When an award has been achieved a certificate will be sent from the GA for display, along with a similar one for the subject leader to recognise their work.
-The school will also recieve an electronic version of the SGQM logo for use on letter headings and websites etc.
+The school will also receive an electronic version of the SGQM logo for use on letter headings and websites etc.

 The award is valid for three years and resubmission or registration for the next period is necessary after two years.